Summer means new ground for little feet to cover. Whether it's sand, water, dirt, or grass, kids will be busy running

-As a mom with three girls, I know it's hard not to buy all of the cute shoes that are out for summer!
+As a parent, I know it's hard not to buy all of the cute shoes that are out for summer!
 However, in order to prevent tripping and to maintain good contact with the footbed of the shoe to improve support, it is best to avoid flip-flop type of sandals unless they have a built in arch support.

 Flip-flops can lead to problems including stubbed toes, broken toes, blisters, arch and heel pain, tendinitis, and sprained ankles.

 Flip-flops do not offer kids enough protection or support for daily wear.
 They are fine for brief periods of time at the pool or beach.
 I see many children with foot pain after a long summer of walking barefoot or wearing unsupported sandals as well as injured toes and feet from sandals and flip-flops that lack protection.

 Barefoot is not a good alternative!
 We live in a concrete jungle, and puncture wounds can really ruin a summer vacation!

 Shoes to consider:

 There are better alternative to your traditional flip flop.
 Sport-style sandals offer more coverage and support than flip-flops and are also a better choice than open-toed sandals for balance and support.

 Crocs can be an option if worn correctly.
 Crocs tend to be worn loose on the foot and therefore offer less support and stability.
 However, when they fit snug, they can offer good flex of the sole as well as being closed-toe and having a back strap.

 Shoes for toddlers: